TheKevJames/experiments/kms-auth/README.rst

 HTTP Auth with Google KMS
 =========================

+    Note: this experiment has been cleaned up and `posted on my blog <https://thekev.in/blog/2019-06-15-http-auth-with-google-kms/>`_.

 Staying entirely within the Google ecosystem for eg. server-to-server communication is very adequately handled by the builtin Google primitives such as verification of service accounts (or, in some cases, even some very cool